aporeto-inc/gaia/doc/documentation.md

 ##### `POST /appcredentials`

-Creates a new application credential.
+Creates a new app credential.

 ##### `DELETE /appcredentials/:id`